-Bad clutch symptoms come in different forms, from odd sounds to poor performance to mechanical problems.
+Bad clutch symptoms come in different forms—from odd sounds to poor performance and mechanical problems.
 The source of any of these symptoms can be hard to recognize.

 Signs That Your Clutch May Be Going Bad